grindjs/grindjs/docs/guides/support.markdown

 # Support Helpers

-Grind comes packaged with `grind-support` which is a collection of helpers you can use within your app.
+Grind comes packaged with `@grindjs/support` which is a collection of helpers you can use within your app.

-As `grind-support` comes with `grind-framework`, there’s no need to explicitly add it to your `package.json` file.
+As `@grindjs/support` comes with `@grindjs/framework`, there’s no need to explicitly add it to your `package.json` file.

 [[toc]]